Tapping into your unique skills to cultivate strong client relationships, create a niche and grow your business.

-More women are acting as heads of households and engaging in financial decision-making than in previous generations.
-This shift provides an opportunity for female financial professionals to tap a growing market.
+Women are poised to inherit $30 trillion in assets by 2030 and are acting as heads of households and engaging in financial decision-making more so than in previous generations.1 This shift provides an opportunity for female financial professionals to tap a growing market.

-One of the best ways to do so is to focus on the kinds of services women are looking for.
-For example, women tend to live longer than men, and women at full retirement age today are likely to spend at least 20 years in retirement.
+One of the best ways to do so is to focus on the kinds of services women may prefer.
 Studies also show that nearly half of women in relationships are the primary breadwinners and make more financial decisions than men.
+Women tend to live longer than men.
+At full retirement age, today’s women are likely to spend 20 years in retirement and need appropriate “long view”planning.
 Providing income planning for longevity and financial education to better manage wealth can help demonstrate your interest in women’s specific needs.

 You also can take advantage of networking opportunities with professional organizations, such as the American Business Women’s Association and the National Association of Professional Women; make sure to follow these organizations on LinkedIn.

-To build your female client base, you can host events (virtually for now), such as a mother-and-daughter night or start a book club with a local parent’s club that focuses on financial literacy.
+To build your female client base, host a financial empowerment night for local female business-owners, partner with female-centric community groups to offer financial literacy resources.
 Tap into our Women.
 Confidence.
-Retirement. webpage for marketing materials for you to share.
+Retirement. webpage for marketing materials you can share.
 These groups can provide a foundation for you to build strong relationships and encourage word of mouth for your business.

 The best advice often comes from those who have been where you are.
 Finding support among other female financial professionals who have faced the challenges specific to women in the industry can help you succeed.